All Episodes

 We actually just had two lovely Marines come out and make sure that we were not actually filming the gate because that's a security risk.

-And you know, Steve, you consider the demographics of Southern California and what's happening with deportations, and there is maybe a touch less crime in these areas.
+And, you know, Steve, you consider the demographics of Southern California and what's happening with deportations, and there is maybe a touch less crime in these areas.

 steve bannon

-Uh Amanda, walk us through tomorrow, your broadcast.
+Amanda, walk us through tomorrow, your broadcast.

-You're gonna anchor.
+You're going to anchor.

-Tell us about uh Pendleton.
+Tell us about Pendleton.

 I will give you the full breakdown.